kabirt7/employee-creator/README.md

 ## Hosting

 Front-end hosted link (netlify): https://superlative-cocada-2236c6.netlify.app
+- I chose to use Netlify for the the front-end because I wanted to practice configuring Netlify to host from an internal directory
+- This is the first time I've achieved this
+- The key was to make sure a dist file is being created

 Springboot/mySQL back-end hosted link (Docker Container on AWS): coming soon
+- Not going to lie this has been an uphill battle but one with lots of new concepts learned
+- I struggled with containerising the SB (Maven) back-end and the mySQL Database together
+- The key was to get the correct build logic in the docker-compose and Dockerfile
+- Another important concept was that off the local and hosted ports
+- The server needed to be set to 3000:8080 and the database was set to 3007:3006
+- Currently, the Docker container has been made - I just need to connect it to an EC2 instance

 ## Planning

 In this project, I will be focussing on: